 Check out the WW II War Cemetary and Adelaide River Heritage Railway Museum while your using the township as a gateway to Litchfield National Park, though most visit to cruise the river and see what has made Adelaide River a famous landmark, jumping crocodiles.

-Ranked the best attraction in Darwin, the Defence of Darwin Experience located within the Darwin Military Museum Precinct offers visitors an ‘immersive, interactive, multimedia experience’ that elucidates Darwin and the Northern Territory’s role in the confict of World War II.
+Ranked the best attraction in Darwin, the Defence of Darwin Experience located within the Darwin Military Museum Precinct offers visitors an ‘immersive, interactive, multimedia experience’ that elucidates Darwin and the Northern Territory’s role in the conflict of World War II.

 As a result of eons of erosion into the sandstone plateau of the Table Top Range in Litchfield National Park, there are several beautiful falls to check out, the double plunge Florence Falls being one of the most popular to take a refreshing swim in as they are easliy accessable.